European Union Trade Marks - The Basics

 Remember that there are 24 different official languages of the EU:

 One application can cover any number of classes.
 There is an additional fee for each class.
-The International (Nice) Classification system is used.
+The International (Nice) Classification system is used to group goods and services into 45 different categories or classes.

-The EUIPO only examines on absolute grounds, as listed above.
-The examiner will conduct a search for earlier EUTMs and EU designations of international registrations which could conflict with the application.
+The EUIPO only examines on absolute grounds, as discussed above.
+The examiner will conduct a search for earlier EUTMs and EU designations of International Registrations which could conflict with the application.
 The applicant can request that they receive the results of this search (at no cost) at the time of filing their EUTM application.
 If a prior EUTM registration or application is found, the owner of the mark will be notified.
 However, it is up to the owner of the prior registration or application to oppose the EUTM application.

 It is possible to request (at extra cost) that searches for possibly conflicting prior marks be carried out by some of the national offices.
 However many national offices (including those in the United Kingdom, France, Germany and Italy) do not carry out searches, and the search reports carried out by those who do are of limited value because of the lack of detail.
 If a conflicting mark is found, only the applicant for the mark being examined is notified.
 Proprietors of earlier marks are expected to keep a look out for marks that may conflict with their registrations.